WEC-Sim/WEC-Sim/source/ptosim.rst

 **Simulink Model**
-The Simulink model can be built as following:
+The Simulink model can be built as follows:

 * Step 1: Navigate to the RM3 tutorial ``$Source/tutorials/RM3``.